faablecloud/docs/docs/github-actions.md

 }
 ```

 If your build script has a name different than `build`.
-Add the `npm_build_command` configuration to your desired script in the action config.
+Add `npm_build_command` configuration to your desired script in action config.

 ```yaml
 name: FaableCloud Deploy